Tr100000/unfair/README.md

 # Unfair
 This is a Minecraft mod that makes the game completely unplayable.

-Forge and Fabric won't be supported.
+Forge and Fabric are NOT supported.